Filmmaking: Development

 Once the producer and writer have sold their approach to the desired subject matter, they begin to work.
 However, many writers and producers usually pass before a particular concept is realized in a way that is awarded a green light to production.
 Production of Unforgiven, which earned Oscars for its Director/Star Clint Eastwood, as well as its screenwriter, David Webb Peoples, required fifteen years.
 Powers related that The Italian Job took approximately eight years from concept to screen, which, as Powers added, "is average."
 And most concepts turned into paid screenplays wind up gathering dust on some executive's shelf, never to see production.

 Writers have different styles and creative processes; some have stronger track records than others.
 Because of this, how the development process proceeds from there and how much detail a writer returns to the studio to divulge before beginning writing can vary greatly.
-Screenwriters are often protected by the union the Writers Guild of America, or WGA.
-The WGA allows a screenwriter to contract for One Draft, One Revision and One Polish.
-Bob Eisle, Writer and Member of the Guild Board states, "Additional writing requires extension of contracts and payment for additional work".
+Screenwriters are often protected by the union, the Writers Guild of America, or WGA.
+The WGA allows a screenwriter to contract for One Draft, One Revision, and One Polish.
+Bob Eisle, Writer and Member of the Guild Board, states, "Additional writing requires an extension of contracts and payment for additional work".
 They are paid 80% of their fee after the First Draft.
 Preliminary discussions are minimal with studio executives but might be quite detailed with the producer.

 Next, a screenwriter writes a screenplay over a period of several months, or however long it takes.
 Deadlines are in their contracts but there is no pressure to adhere to them.
-Again, every writer's process and speed varies.
+Again, every writer's process and speed vary.
 The screenwriter may rewrite the script several times to improve dramatization, clarity, structure, characters, dialogue, and overall style.

 Script Coverage, a freelance job held by recent university graduates, does not feed scripts into the system that are ready for production nor already produced.
-"Coverage" is a way for young screenwriters to be read and their ideas might make their way up to an executive or famous producer and result in "meet and greets" where relations with up and comers can be formed.
+"Coverage" is a way for young screenwriters to be read and their ideas might make their way up to an executive or famous producer and result in "meet and greets" where relations with up-and-comers can be formed.
 But it has not historically yielded ideas studios pursue into production.